 Peace Memorial Park and Museum - The Peace Memorial Park and Museum is one of the most prominent features of the city.
 The trees, lawns and walking paths are in stark contrast to the surrounding downtown area.
-Before the bomb, the area of what is now the Peace Memorial Park was the political and commercial heart of the city and this is why it was chosen as the pilot's target.
+Before the bomb, the area of what is now the Peace Memorial Park was the political and commercial heart of the city, and this is why it was chosen as the pilot's target.
 The museum focuses on the events of August 6 and the subsequent outcome for the residents.

-Oyster Farm - A Japanese oyster farm is a facility or area where oysters are cultivated and harvested in Japan.
-Oyster farming, also known as oyster aquaculture, involves the controlled cultivation of oysters for commercial purposes.
+Oyster Farm - Oyster farming, also known as oyster aquaculture, involves the controlled cultivation of oysters for commercial purposes.
 Japan has a long history of oyster farming, and it is an essential part of the country's seafood industry.